collinalexbell/work-mode/README.md

 `work-mode` mounts `.img` files on top of existing personal directories, effectively shadowing their contents.

-For example, if `Downloads` is in your `.work-mode-dirs`, then a coresponding .img file will be mounted at `Downloads` when `work-mode on` is called, effectively hiding all of your personal downloads.
+For example, if `Downloads` is in your `work-mode.json`, then a coresponding .img file will be mounted at `Downloads` when `work-mode on` is called, effectively hiding all of your personal downloads.
 Then when `work-mode off` is called, the img will be unmounted, revealing the personal contents again.

 ### Why not multiple users?